British Rail Class 172

 The British Rail Class 172 is a British diesel multiple unit (DMU) passenger train from the Turbostar family, built by Bombardier Transportation's Derby Litchurch Lane Works for use on inner-suburban passenger services.
-The class is currently operated by West Midlands Railway.
+The entire class is currently operated by West Midlands Railway.

 The Class 172 is part of the Turbostar range, similar to the Class 168, Class 170 and Class 171.